Edwardjackc/Check-Yo-Self/README.md

 # Check Yo'Self

 Check Yo'Self is a task oriented persons best friend.
-Using Javascript,css,html and  with a focus on local storage, I will be shifting my focus to object oriented programming as I create a web based application oriented around creating, appending task to list that will append to the DOM.
+Using Javascript,css,html and  with a focus on local storage, I will be shifting my focus to object oriented programming as I create a web based application oriented around creating and appending tasks to a list that will append to the DOM as well as persist.

 ## Comp Examples